GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 1. Parameters specified on the command line (`--parameter`)
 2. Parameters that are provided using the `-params-file` option
-3. Config file that are provided using the `-c` option
+3. Config files that are provided using the `-c` option
 4. The config file named `nextflow.config` in the current directory
 5. The config file named `nextflow.config` in the pipeline project directory
 6. The config file `$HOME/.nextflow/config`